1

 - Perform other duties as assigned.

-• Associates degree from a recognized college or Additional qualifying experience maybe substituted for the required education on a year for year basis.
+• Bachelor of Arts/Science Degree or related degree from a recognized college or university.
+Additional qualifying experience in excess to the minimum stated above may be substituted for the required education on a year-for-year basis.

-• Must have a clear understanding of construction practices, prevailing wage requirements, state and federal labor laws, and the ability to interpret and apply the applicable labor law regulations in accordance with the DIR and the Companies Program's standards.
+• Must have a clear understanding of construction practices, state and federal labor laws, and the ability to interpret and apply the applicable labor law regulations in accordance with the DIR and the Company Program's standards

-• Must have high level of inter personal skills to handle sensitive and confidential situations and documents.
+• Must have a high level of interpersonal skills to handle sensitive and confidential situations and documents.

 • Strong written and verbal communication skills.